Ginvent – The Original Gin Advent Calendar

+Ginvent began one cold, dark winter night when we realised that no one made a gin-filled Advent calendar.
 To resolve the deplorable absence of our precious juniper spirit during the season of festivities, we designed, crafted and installed a 2 x 2 metre calendar in a central London bar and each day opened a new door.
 We celebrated the gin inside by serving up G&Ts and cocktails, as well as hosting tastings and generally sharing the gin love.

-The calendar was an instant hit and we were flooded with requests to miniaturise it in order to spread the festive cheer and make it available for all to enjoy in their homes.
+The calendar was an instant hit and we were flooded with requests to miniaturise it in order to spread the festive cheer by making it available for all to enjoy in their homes.
 Not everyone can get to London, apparently, and this was an idea that needed to be democratised.
 The rest, as they say, is history and five years on the Ginvent Calendars have gone global…

 We also make an effort to showcase all types of producers, celebrating the artisanal, craft makers while providing a unique chance to compare them in context to some of the familiar, larger names.
-It’s a chance to really discover the very best the category has to offer and will challenge your preconceptions while it titillates your tastebuds.
+It’s a chance to really discover the very best the category has to offer and will challenge your preconceptions as it titillates your tastebuds.

-We hope that by doing this, anyone who wants to peel back the layers and discover a little about the people involved in the spirits can find a perfect platform to learn more.
-Moreover, we will publish a schedule with tasting notes and G&T suggested serves here, so all the information needed is gathered in one place.
+We hope that by doing this, anyone who wants to peel back the layers and discover a little about the people involved and the spirits they make – can find a perfect platform to learn more.
+Moreover, we will publish a schedule with tasting notes and G&T suggested serves for each gin in the programme below, so all the information needed is gathered in one place.